 The Curatorial Team comes from various countries and backgrounds, and bring with them valuable experience for curating their respective discipline:

 Curator of Performance: Ema Andrea

 Curator of Literary Creation: ALA Group / Maria Rosa Sossai

 Curator of Music: Alban Nimani&Rubin Beqo / Tulla Center

 Multiple exhibition spaces

-The 230 selected artists will exhibit in some unusual and though-provoking spaces around Tirana and Durrës.
-The exhibition spaces include former communist sights, museums, buildings, installations, etc. The selected artists will be hosted in Tirana and Durres from May 4 to 9, 2017.
-In those days they will have the opportunity to show their works and will perform in the spaces provided in the two cities.
-The exhibitions will be open to the public until May 28, 2017.
+The 230 selected artists exhibited in some unusual and though-provoking spaces around Tirana and Durrës.
+The exhibition spaces included former communist sights, museums, buildings, installations, etc. The selected artists were hosted in Tirana and Durres from May 4 to 9, 2017.
+In those days they had the opportunity to show their works and performed in the spaces provided in the two cities.
+The exhibitions were opened to the public until May 28, 2017.